 - A dedicated Associate to work on the project full time

 - Academic support for two days per month

 - Access to the full range of equipment, resources and libraries held at the University

 Funding also covers travel, subsistence, equipment and consumables for use on the project, and a training and development budget for the Associate.

 Who we're working with

-We're already working with companies across our region to support business growth and innovation with a KTP including RVEL, EPM Technology and MSE Hiller.
+We're already working with companies across our region to support business growth and innovation with a KTP including RVEL, EPM Technology, MSE Hiller and TBAT Innovation.

 RVEL were looking to embed capability relating to advanced engineering and product development, to develop their wireless communication capabilities and create an R&D and innovation culture to support business growth.

 Andy Lynch, MD of RVEL, says "the KTP creates a great opportunity to combine cutting edge systems monitoring and interrogation techniques with railway expertise.
 The outcome we expect is a robust engineering solution that improves reliability and safety of the rail network.”